Skip to content Skip to footer

 Yes, a criminal record can have serious long-term consequences.
 It can affect employment opportunities, professional licensing, volunteer positions, travel (especially to the United States), immigration status, and more.
 This is why it’s crucial to fight criminal charges with experienced legal representation.
 In some cases, we may be able to secure a discharge or withdrawal that avoids a criminal record entirely.

-Legally, there is no difference—domestic assault is still assault under the Criminal Code.
-However, when the alleged victim is a spouse, partner, or family member, Crown prosecutors treat these cases more seriously and often impose strict bail conditions including no-contact orders.
-Domestic cases also involve special considerations around evidence, witness testimony, and potential reconciliation.
+Legally, there is no difference—Intimate Partner Violence is still assault under the Criminal Code.
+However, when the alleged victim is a former/current spouse or common law partner, Crown prosecutors treat these cases more seriously and often impose strict bail conditions including no-contact orders.
+IPV cases also involve special considerations around evidence, witness testimony, and potential reconciliation.
+It’s also important to know that Crown policy generally discourages withdrawing domestic assault charges — meaning even if the complainant wants to move on, the Crown may still push forward with the case.

 In criminal cases, charges are brought by the Crown, not by the alleged victim.
 Even if the complainant wants charges dropped, the Crown may proceed with prosecution.
 However, if the complainant is unwilling to testify or recants their statement, this can significantly impact the Crown’s ability to prove the case.
 Each situation is different, and I can advise you on how this might affect your case.